liufeng2317/ADFWI/docs/version-plans/bv1.2/README.md

 - Continue moving waveform preprocessing into transform pipelines.
 - Preserve FWI numerical behavior first; introduce pure torch/NPU-native alternatives only when their numerical differences are explicitly accepted.
-- Use smoke tests and small focused unit tests before replacing legacy branches.
+- Use smoke tests and benchmark comparisons before replacing legacy branches.